 The trend looks like it might be here to stay, as analysts at NPD group report that around 900,000 pairs of wireless earbuds have been sold in the US since the beginning of 2017, with 85% of them sold by Apple.

-While many analysts anticipate Apple’s AirPods will get updated with new features over time, the devices can already be used as personal amplifiers through use of the Fennex Augmented Hearing App.
+While many analysts anticipate Apple’s AirPods will get updated with new features over time, the devices are said to have the capability to be used as personal amplifiers through use of the Fennex Augmented Hearing App.
+However, as some have argued, the standard Bluetooth protocol used by devices like AirPods “creates an unacceptable amount of delay in the signal” to be properly used as a personal amplifier.

 Opportunities for Hearing Professionals?